MathieuDutSik/alloy/crates/network/README.md

 ## Usage

 This crate is not intended to be used directly.
-It is used by the [alloy-provider] library and reth to modify the input and output types of the RPC methods.
+It is used by the [linera-alloy-provider] library and reth to modify the input and output types of the RPC methods.

 This crate will primarily be used by blockchain maintainers to add bespoke RPC